diffblue/cbmc/doc/cprover-manual/goto-harness.md

 We have two types of harnesses we can generate for now:

-* The `memory-snapshot` harness.
-TODO: Daniel can document this.
 * The `function-call` harness, which automatically synthesises an environment without having any information about the program state.
+* The `memory-snapshot` harness, which loads an existing program state (in form of a JSON file) and selectively _havoc-ing_ some variables.

 It is used similarly to how `goto-instrument` is used by modifying an existing GOTO binary, as produced by `goto-cc`.